Lartu/ldpl/docs/flow.md

 ## `IN _ CALL PARALLEL _`

 !!! info
-    `IN _ CALL PARALLEL _` is currently only available in LDPL 4.5-dev.
+    This feature is currently only available in LDPL 4.5-dev *Groovy Gualicho*.

 The `CALL PARALLEL` statement executes a PARALLEL SUB-PROCEDURE on a parallel thread to the main thread of your program and stores a reference number to it in the passed NUMBER variable.
 Once the parallel thread is running, execution continues from the line following the `CALL PARALLEL`.